 I measured how much particulate it removed with a Dylos particle counter and compared the particle counts (1) before I turned on the purifier at night and (2) the average of the last four hours before I woke up in the morning.

-With the additional carbon, the Cannon particulate effectiveness dropped 1-2%.
-Thus carbon has a very minor negative effect on the Cannon.
+With the additional charcoal layer, the Cannon particulate effectiveness dropped 1-2%.
+Thus, charcoal has a very minor negative effect on the Cannon.

 However, the Original DIY had a harder time powering through the extra layer.
 Its 0.5 micron effectiveness dropped 19%, and 2.5 micron effectiveness dropped 15%.